MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/examples-of-comment-based-help.md

 ﻿---
-title: "Examples of Comment-Based Help | Microsoft Docs" ms.custom: "" ms.date: "09/12/2016"
+title: Examples of Comment-Based Help ms.date: 09/12/2016
-ms.reviewer: ""
-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-ms.assetid: 868194a2-17e9-4184-bc36-c04a33f26494
-caps.latest.revision: 4
 ---

 # Examples of Comment-Based Help

 This topic includes example that demonstrate how to use comment-based help for scripts and functions.

 ## Example 1: Comment-Based Help for a Function